Meet the Commissioner

 - It is up to you to lead your one-to-one meeting and agree any further contact.

 Do I need to buy a ticket to the Creative Cities Convention?

 Only convention delegates may attend the Commissioner One-to-One meetings.
-However if you do not yet have a ticket when you find out that you have been asked to attend a one-to-one, then you will be able to buy a ticket at that time, if there are tickets still available.
-Avoid disappointment by booking your ticket early.
+However, if you do not yet have a ticket when you find out that you have been asked to attend a one-to-one, then you will be able to buy a ticket at that time, if there are tickets still available.